-On behalf of the Wareham Board of Selectmen and Redevelopment Authority, the Department of Planning and Community Development (DPCD) is seeking proposals and applications for Public Social Services (PSS) funding.
-The Town expects to select up to five (5) proposals for Public Social Services activities to include in its FY 2020 CDBG Mini-Entitlement Plan grant application to the Massachusetts Department of Housing and Community Development (DHCD).
-The deadline for submitting proposals/applications to the DPCD office is 4:00 PM, February 3, 2020.
-In turn, the Town's application to DHCD is due by March 6, 2020.
+On behalf of the Wareham Board of Selectmen and RedevelopmentAuthority, the Department of Planning and Community Development (DPCD) is seeking proposals and applications for Public Social Services (PSS) funding.
+The Town expects to select up to five (5) proposals for Public Social Services activities to include in its FY 2021 CDBG Mini-Entitlement Plan grant application to the Massachusetts Department of Housing and Community Development (DHCD).
+The deadline for submitting proposals/applications to the DPCD office is 4:00 PM, Monday, August 16, 2021.
+In turn, the Town's application to DHCD is due by September 10, 2021.

 Under CDBG regulations, the Town is limited to spending a maximum of 20% of its total grant on Public Social Services.
 The Town has been informed by DHCD that it can apply for up to \$825,000 in total funds; this will enable it to make up to \$165,000 in Public Social Services funding to subrecipients.
-The Board of Selectmen (the BoS) are the official applicant for the Town and the BoS will make the decision as what organizations and the funding amounts to include in its grant application to DHCD.
+The Board of Selectmen (the BoS) are the official applicant for the Town and the BoS will make the decision as to organizations and the funding amounts to include in its grant application to DHCD.

 The Town will consider funding requests that range between \$10,000 - \$50,000.
 This range recognizes that funding needs and capacity to carry out activities vary by different organizations.
 Applicants are strongly urged to request a funding amount that 1) is proportionate to the level of need that the funding will address and 2) can be spent responsibly and effectively within the contract period.
-(The contract period is expected to be from December 1, 2020 - December 31, 2021.
+(The contract period is expected to be from December 1, 2021 - December 31, 2022.
 However, this period is subject to change, depending on the date of the grant award from DHCD and when the Town receives authorization to commit funds.)
 In short, ask for what you need and can spend within the grant period.
-For organizations that have received prior funding, your history in spending your funds in a timely manner will be a consideration by the Town when considering which requests and the amounts to include in the FY 2020 grant application.
+For organizations that have received prior funding, your history in spending your funds in a timely manner will be considered by the Town when it determines which requests and the amounts to include in the FY 2021 grant application.